An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Pick up: The day prior, I received an email from the agent supplying my car asking for a photo of my passport and driver’s license so that he could prepare my contract.
 The night before, I received a text message to confirm the pickup address.
 They also asked if I had the correct amount of cash on hand or if I’d need change.

-On the day of the handover, a representative from the agency met me on a street corner at the parked car.
+On the day of the handover, a representative from the agency met me on a street corner with the parked car.
 I did a quick inspection of the vehicle, then he presented me with a contract in English that I signed.
 This included a diagram of the car with all scratches and dings marked out.
 I paid him in cash and we parted ways.

 A person stands beside a mountain pool surrounded by green hills.
 Lailashi Secret Pool in Georgia.